coreos/butane/docs/upgrading-fcos.md

 ## From Version 1.1.0 to 1.2.0

-There are no breaking changes between versions 1.1.0 and 1.2.0 of the configuration specification.
+There are no breaking changes between versions 1.1.0 and 1.2.0 of the `fcos` configuration specification.
 Any valid 1.1.0 configuration can be updated to a 1.2.0 configuration by changing the version string in the config.

 The following is a list of notable new features, deprecations, and changes.